linode/docs/docs/applications/configuration-management/test-salt-locally-with-kitchen-salt/index.md

     `suites` defines which software suite Kitchen will test against.
 In this context, Kitchen will test against the Oxygen release of Salt.
 More than one suite can be defined.

-1. Lastly, the **transport** section allows us to specify the use of `kitchen-sync` for transfering files:
+1. Lastly, the **transport** section allows us to specify the use of `kitchen-sync` for transferring files:

     {{< file "kitchen.yml" yaml >}}
 ...